-Mince meat is an incredibly versatile ingredient, suitable for anything from meatballs, meatloaf, burgers, stir-frys, pasta dishes and the list goes on.
+Mince meat is an incredibly versatile and budget-friendly ingredient.
+It is a weeknight staple in most households making dinner prep easier and quicker.
 As well as beef mince, chicken mince is a delicious and readily available protein to add to your family meals.
-Chicken mince also has a clean flavour and is also lower in fat than many beef minces.
+Chicken mince has a milder flavour and is also lower in fat than beef or lamb minces.

 Chicken mince cooking tips

 - Always use a non-stick pan for cooking mince.
-When cooking chicken mince you will need a small about of oil on the pan to start, as the ingredient is very lean, so you can run the risk of it being dry.
+Chicken mince is very lean so you’ll need to use a little oil when cooking to reduce the risk of it being too dry.

-- Mince is best cooked in batches if you intend to cook large quantities.
+- Mince is best cooked in batches.
 This stops the mince from stewing, turning grey and losing its flavour.

 - Keep it hot: too much mince in the pan can over-crowd things, leading to the frying pan losing heat.
-By avoiding over-crowding your pan, you can ensure your the meat cooks evenly.
+Get your pan nice and hot before adding the mince in batches.
+Add a little more oil with each batch if needed.

 Storing and freezing chicken mince

-- Raw mince should be stored in the coldest part of your fridge, usually at the bottom.
+- Raw mince should be stored in the coldest part of your fridge, usually at the bottom corner.

 - With water, if your packaging is water-tight.
 Fully submerge your chicken mince in room temperature water and change every 30 minutes to ensure mince is kept cold